 CERTIFICATE OF COMPLIANCE.
-A Certificate of Compliance provides a means for conferring legal lot status to parcels of land which were not created by, or cannot be proven to have been created by, the legal subdivision process pursuant to California Government Code Sections 66410, et.seq. and Culver City Municipal Code Chapter 15.10.
+A Certificate of Compliance provides a means for conferring legal lot status to parcels of land which were not created by, or cannot be proven to have been created by, the legal subdivision process pursuant to the Subdivision Map Act and Culver City Municipal Code (CCMC) Title 15, Chapter 15.10.